Assignment: Pricing US Treasury Bill (CUSIP: 912796Y45) – A Comprehensive Assignment Guide

 Actual Days to Maturity: The number of days remaining until maturity.

-Calculate the Bond Equivalent Yield (BEY) and Effective Annual Yield (EAY) for the Treasury bill using appropriate formulas discussed during our sessions.
+Calculate the Bond Equivalent Yield (BEY) and Effective Annual Yield (EAY) for the Treasury bill using the appropriate formulas discussed during our sessions.

 Bond Equivalent Yield (BEY) is devised to compare the return of short-term money market instruments with longer-term bonds.
 It annualizes the EY with the Actual/365 day-count convention without accounting for compounding.